ZhiGroup/pytorch_ehr/README.md

     * hf.trainEHRmodel.pth: actual trained model
     * hf.trainEHRmodel.st: state dictionary

-**Data Description**
+**Data Structure**

-*  Cerner: derived from > 600 Cerner implementation throughout the United States; contains clinical information for over 50 million unique patients with > 10 years of records.
-In total there are more than 110 million patient visits (encounters), 15815 unique medical codes.
+*  We followed the data structure used in the RETAIN.
 Encounters may include pharmacy, clinical and microbiology laboratory, admission, and billing information from affiliated patient care locations.
 All admissions, medication orders and dispensing, laboratory orders, and specimens are date and time stamped, providing a temporal relationship between treatment patterns and clinical information.These clinical data are mapped to the most common standards, for example, diagnoses and procedures are mapped to the International Classification of Diseases (ICD) codes, medimultications information include the national drug codes (NDCs), and laboratory tests are linked to their LOINIC codes.

 *  Our processed pickle data: multi-level lists.
 From most outmost to gradually inside (assume we have loaded them as X)